 7. Further help

 The delivery of EFG, including the decision on whether or not it is appropriate to use it in connection with any specific lending transaction, is fully delegated to the participating lenders.
-EFG is managed by British Business Financial Services, a wholly-owned subsidiary of the British Business Bank plc, but remains on the balance sheet of BIS.
+EFG is managed by British Business Financial Services, a wholly-owned subsidiary of the British Business Bank plc but remains on the balance sheet of BEIS.

 For lenders Staff of participating lending institutions should contact their central processing team or other designated internal EFG expert who is equipped to answer questions in the context of the lender’s own internal policies and procedures, and who can obtain further information from their designated point of contact at the British Business Bank if required.

 For businesses Businesses may wish to consider approaching one or more of the participating lenders to discuss their borrowing needs.
-Businesses with active or historic EFG loans which have any issues relating to their loan, including premium collection or alterations to their repayment profile, should raise them with their lender and not with BIS or the British Business Bank.
+Businesses with active or historic EFG facilities which have any issues relating to their facility, including guarantee fee collection or alterations to their repayment profile, should raise them with their lender and not with BEIS or the British Business Bank.

 A series of frequently-asked questions are available here: